LeontKing2/Datastore-Mock/README.md

 # Datastore-Mock
 Datastore mock i created for austiblox. i guess
+## UPDATE 23/5/23 I managed to do this for multiple games so you can let other people use your datastore server for their games. ez and you are welcome
 ## Warning!
 This is for personal use only(by that i mean no other game can connect to your python script unless you host another one with a different port)

 ## How to use: